CS-1400/CS-1400.github.io/CONTRIBUTING.md

 - Discussing the current state of the code
 - etc

-## Code Change Proposals Happen Through Pull Requests, as per [Github Flow](https://guides.github.com/introduction/flow/index.html), so...
+## Code Change Proposals
+All code change proposals happen through pull requests, as per [Github Flow](https://guides.github.com/introduction/flow/index.html), so...

 1. Fork the repo and create your branch from `main`.
 2. If you've added code that should be tested, add tests.